Pettersson-dev/Security-questionnaire/README.md

 * Are your client systems configured to log security-relevant events, such as authentication, data access, etc.?
 * Do you have a process for installing operating system and application updates and security patches?
 * Do you have a process for backup and recovery?

+# Physical security
+* Are all facilities used exclusively by your company, or are some shared?
+* Does the company review the physical and environmental risks and adress them?
+* Do you have a written policy that lists the physical security requirements for office facilities?
+* Where is your worforce located?